VerifyTests/DiffEngine/docs/diff-tool.md

 | false        | true  | Open new instance.
 Previous instance must be manually closed |
 | false        | false | Kill current and open new instance |

-This allows, in most cases, for no manual closing of the tool to be required. <!-- include: diffToolCleanup. path: /docs/mdsource/diffToolCleanup.include.md -->
+This allows, in most cases, for no manual closing of the tool to be required. <!-- singleLineInclude: diffToolCleanup. path: /docs/mdsource/diffToolCleanup.include.md -->

 ## MaxInstancesToLaunch